Hyperonic neutron stars: reconciliation between nuclear properties and NICER and LIGO/VIRGO results: Introduction

 Our knowledge of nuclear physics and nuclear astrophysics took a great leap in the last decade.
 From nuclear masses analyze~\cite{Wang}, passing through nuclear resonances~\cite{Colo,Reinhard}, and heavy ion collisions (HIC)~\cite{Pagano}; we are able to constraint six parameters of the symmetric nuclear matter at the saturation point: the saturation density itself ($n_0$), the effective nucleon mass ($M_N^*/M_N$), the incompressibility ($K$), the symmetry energy ($S_0$) and its slope ($L$), as well the binding energy per baryon ($B/A$)~\cite{Glen}.

 On the other hand, quiescent analyzes~\cite{Heinke} and Shapiro delay measurements~\cite{Antoniadis} constraint the radius of the canonical star, as well the minimum mass that a microscopic EoS needs to reproduce, in order to be considered valid.
-The constraints improved in the last years with the results coming for the NICER x-ray telescope~\cite{NICER1}, and also, from the analyzes of the so called GW170817 event, detected by the LIGO/VIRGO gravitational wave observatories~\cite{GW17}.
+The constraints improved in the last years with the results coming for the NICER x-ray telescope~\cite{NICER1}, and also, from the analyzes of the so-called GW170817 event, detected by the LIGO/VIRGO gravitational wave observatories~\cite{GW17}.
 Moreover, the newly opened gravitational waves window, give us an additional constraint: the dimensionless tidal deformation parameter $\Lambda$.
 Another recent constraint is related to how squeezable are the neutron stars.
 In the past, it was believed that very massive neutron stars should be smaller than less massive ones.
-However, a very recent study~\cite{NICER2} shows that a two solar solar masses and a canonical mass of 1.4 $M_\odot$ have very similar radii.
-This fact puts additional constraint on the microscopic EoS.
+However, a very recent study~\cite{NICER3} shows that a two solar masses and a canonical mass of 1.4 $M_\odot$ have very similar radii.
+This fact puts an additional constraint on the microscopic EoS.

-Nowadays one of the open issue in nuclear astrophysics is the content of the inner core of massive neutron stars.
-Because of the Pauli principle, as the number density increases, the Fermi energy of the nucleons exceeds the mass of heavier baryons, and the conversion of some nucleons into hyperons become energetically favorable.
-Among others, two extensive studies about the hyperon threshold~\cite{hyp2010,lopesnpa} show that hyperons are are ultimately inevitable.
+Nowadays one of the open issues in nuclear astrophysics is the content of the inner core of massive neutron stars.
+Because of the Pauli principle, as the number density increases, the Fermi energy of the nucleons exceeds the mass of heavier baryons, and the conversion of some nucleons into hyperons becomes energetically favorable.
+Among others, two extensive studies about the hyperon threshold~\cite{hyp2010,lopesnpa} show that hyperons are ultimately inevitable.
 Otherwise, it's been well known for a long time that the hyperon onset softens the EoS.
 In some cases, this softening of the EoS puts the maximum mass below the observational limits of massive neutron stars.
 This possible conflict between theory and observation is called hyperon puzzle.

 The hyperon puzzle can be avoided assuming a very stiff EoS, as GM1~\cite{Glen2} or NL3~\cite{Lala}, which produce very massive neutron stars, despite the hyperon threshold.
-However, due to the the refinement of the constraint in both, nuclear properties, as well in astrophysical observations, these models cannot be faced as realistic anymore. { Another possibility is the use of strongly repulsive three-body forces, as shown in ref.~\cite{nomorehyperons}.
+However, due to the refinement of the constraint in both, nuclear properties, as well in astrophysical observations, these models cannot be faced as realistic anymore. { Another possibility is the use of strongly repulsive three-body forces, as shown in ref.~\cite{nomorehyperons}.
 As the strength of the three-body forces is not yet constrained, this is an open issue.}